 This flower signifies hopes and dreams, and giving them is a great way to wish the recipient a great year ahead.
 The lily of the valley is also associated with humility, happiness, and sweetness.

 When you give lily of the valley, you’re wishing your loved one well and telling them that your life is better with them in it.

-Another flower for May is the hawthorn.
+Another birth month flower for May is the hawthorn.
 This flower comes from a tree or shrub that has thorns but also carries beautiful white flowers.